Rhubarb Safety Information for Use in Cocktails

 Chinese rhubarb is often called da huang in traditional Chinese medicine.

-Using Rhubarb:
+Using Rhubarb

 As described above, rhubarb stalks can be used as a food item.
 Rhubarb roots can be used as a flavoring item.
 Roots of the garden rhubarb varieties may be used in alcoholic beverages only (and thus would be subject to TTB approval).